Skip to Content

 FAQ

 Roles control administrative capabilities — what actions a user can perform in the dashboard (managing users, changing settings, installing software).
-Groups control application access — which installed applications a user can see and use.
-A user needs both a role and a group membership to have complete access.
+Groups control application access and media features — which installed applications a user can see and use, and whether they can use the Asset Management Center.
+A role can never grant app or media access, and a group can never grant admin permissions.
+Most users need both a role (often just the standard User role) and a group membership.

 You should reassign affected users to another role before deleting a custom role.
 System roles (Super Admin, Administrator, User, Banned) cannot be deleted.